 Hello: I'm going to teach in Phnom Penh, Cambodia for four months and need advice about what to bring from the US and how to stay healthy.

-I can help you withe the safety advice and cultural insights, go to our safety Hub here: http://safety.worldnomads.com/cambodia plenty to get the ball rollin... read more »almost 3 years ago
+I can help you withe the safety advice and cultural insights, go to our safety Hub here: http://safety.worldnomads.com/cambodia plenty to get the ball rollin... read more »about 3 years ago

 Hi Martin, Phil from the Safety Hub here.
 I'm assuming that because you're a worldnomads.com member you know that among the many awesome things we offer trav... read more »about 4 years ago

 is it safe to travel and stay in cambodia. my daughter is thinking about going there for an internship